 12th June 1985 – England 3-0 West Germany (Azteca Stadium, Mexico City): In the days before the Confederations Cup, countries hosting the World Cup had to make their own preparations to practice holding the competition and in 1985 Mexico decided on two near-concurrent mini tournaments called the Mexico City Cup Tournament and the Azteca 2000 Tournament.
 In the first a group made up of Italy, Mexico and England played a round robin, with the final match between Mexico and England also acting as the first match of a second group consisting of Mexico, West Germany and England.

 Mexico won their game against England – who’d also already lost to Italy – by a goal to nil.
 England’s next match against West Germany failed to capture the public imagination in Mexico City, though, with just 8,000 people turning out at the 115,000 capacity Azteca Stadium for it.
 They missed a reasonably diverting game.
 England took the lead through Bryan Robson ten minutes from half-time and right on half-time West Germany won a penalty, only for Andreas Brehme’s kick to be saved by Peter Shilton.
-Two goals from Kerry Dixon in the second half gave England a deceptively comfortable win.
+Two goals from Kerry Dixon in the second half gave England a deceptively comfortable-sounding win.